 These analyses establish extension of the reading frame past the canonical stop codon via frameshift-inducing AS as a dynamic and widespread regulatory mechanism that expands the translatable sequence into parts of the genome that were previously considered to be non-coding.
-Our analysis also shows that these splicing events are similar in frequency and tissue-specific distribution as other AS events and are thus part of the regular splicing program.
 These data call into question the current view and designation of 3’UTRs, as in >10% of all mouse protein-coding genes 3’UTR-encoded sequences can be translated.

 To confirm expression of the 3’UTR-encoded variants on the protein level, we performed mass spectrometric analysis of mouse brain lysate.
 To identify peptides mapping to the C-terminus of frameshift-isoforms, we generated a custom database by supplementing the mouse Uniprot database with frameshift-isoforms containing expected C-terminal sequences.
 Of the 7887 theoretical tryptic peptides mapping to frameshift C-termini, we identified 705 distinct peptides mapping to frameshift C-termini from 482 distinct transcripts (Figure 2A).
 461 of these peptides are proteotypic, i.e. unambiguously identifying 380 frameshift-isoforms.
 A targeted MS approach (SIM, see Methods for details, Figure 2B, C) dramatically increased the identification of proteotypic peptides (Table S2), suggesting that many additional frameshift-peptides are masked by mass peaks of more abundant species of a similar mass in the proteome-wide analysis.
 We thus consider the number of identified 3’UTR-encoded C-termini in Figure 2A to be strongly underestimated.
 However, this analysis clearly demonstrates that the mechanism we describe here, frameshift-inducing skipping of penultimate exons resulting in translation into supposed ‘3’UTRs’ is used in vivo, thus representing a new and unexpected example how non-coding parts of the genome can become coding thereby further increasing the genome’s coding capacity.